"Waugh is committed to supporting and making a difference to each of the organizations he has chosen in the best way he knows how...through his art."

-Waugh is the creator of the largest painting on canvas by a single artist.
+Waugh is the creator of the largest painting on canvas by a one artist.

 The American Heart Association

 Meals on Wheels

 Emunah Women of Montreal